intercommit/hibhik/README.md

 thereby avoiding database calls that are not needed.

-The test does take some time to finish after the database pool is closed which indicates some thread-pools are lingering for a while - something is not enforcing a shutdown.
+The test does take some time to finish after the database pool is closed which indicates some thread-pools are lingering for a while - something is not enforcing a shutdown or it could be that JUnit takes some time to wrap up the test (either way it is not a problem at the moment, the linger time is constant).

 Output from `mvn clean test` :